Evaporating inflation, elusive growth

 FRAGILE GROWTH

-The immediate fallout from any sign of diminishing U.S. inflation would be further to boost expectations that the Fed will delay any slowing of its quantitative easing (QE) asset-buying programme.
+The immediate fallout from any sign of diminishing U.S. inflation would be further to boost expectations that the Fed will delay any slowing of its quantitative easing (QE) asset-buying program.

 Yellen has already fed this expectation at her confirmation hearing.
 Falling inflation would mean the QE money-printing might even be useful to ward off any deflation threat, on top of pumping up the economy.